Nettlesworth Primary School

 Homework will be issued weekly.
 Spellings will be issued on Wednesday and returned ready for a test on Mondays.
 Either Literacy, Numeracy or Science will be issued on Mondays, to be returned on Fridays.
 To continue all our hard work to develop our Remote Learning, we are encouraging our children to access their homework via DB Primary and upload their homework onto the MY WORK section by the Friday deadline – paper copies will still be distributed if necessary.
 We are trying to encourage our children to read daily, asking parents / carers to give a brief comment in their reading diary.
 Please ensure that your child returns their reading book to school daily.

-Class 5 will have PE on Thursday and Fridays this half term.
+Class 5 will have PE on Monday and Thursdays this half term.
 Please ensure your child has their PE kits in school on Monday morning and leave it in school for the whole week.
 We will send PE kits home on Fridays.

 Rights Respecting Gold ethos demonstrated by all.